aaronmin8460/CNIT325TeamProject/README.md

 # CIT 325 Team Project — QuizTrack (Client/Server Learning System)

-QuizTrack is a **Java client/server** application that asks users questions (MCQ / True-False / Short Answer), records responses, and synchronizes student progress via **AWS**.
-The system helps students identify weak topics and prepare for exams by tracking performance over time.
+QuizTrack is a Java client/server learning system that delivers quiz questions (MCQ / True-False / Short Answer), records responses, and synchronizes student progress through AWS.
+The system helps students identify weak topics, review performance over time, and prepare for exams through tracked assignments and analytics.

+A key project goal is internationalization.
+QuizTrack is designed to support at least two locales and can optionally provide automatic translation for dynamic quiz content.
+The planned approach is a hybrid model:

+- **Static UI localization** using Java `Locale` + `ResourceBundle`
+- **Dynamic content translation** using AWS services for quiz prompts, assignment descriptions, and feedback
+- **Optional AI-assisted translation/rewrite** for more natural educational explanations later

 ---

 ## Key Features

-- **Question delivery**: multiple-choice, true/false, and short-answer
+- Question delivery: multiple-choice, true/false, and short-answer
-- **Instant feedback**: correctness shown for MCQ / T-F (short-answer can be “manual/auto-graded” later)
+- Instant feedback: correctness shown for MCQ / T-F
+- Short-answer support: can be manually graded first, with optional AI-assisted feedback later
-- **Tracking & analytics**: stores each submission with timestamps; aggregates answer-choice statistics
+- Tracking & analytics: stores each submission with timestamps and aggregates performance data
-- **Assignments**: group questions into assignments
+- Assignments: group questions into assignments with optional due dates
-- **Classlists**: group users into classes/sections for targeted assignments
+- Classlists: organize users into classes/sections for targeted assignments
-- **Proximity-gated servers**: optional location-based access (only allow clients within a defined radius)
+- Proximity-gated servers: optional location-based access within a defined radius
-- **AWS sync**: student/account + attempt history stored remotely and synchronized
+- AWS sync: student/account data and attempt history stored remotely and synchronized
+- Internationalization: supports at least two locales for UI text
+- Automatic translation: planned support for dynamic question text, assignment instructions, and feedback

+---

+## Internationalization & Translation Strategy

+QuizTrack will use a **hybrid i18n design** so the project satisfies the CIT 325 internationalization requirement without making the whole application dependent on an LLM.

+### 1) Static UI Text

+Fixed UI text will be localized using Java internationalization tools:

+- `Locale`
+- `ResourceBundle`
+- `.properties` files such as:
+  - `messages_en.properties`
+  - `messages_ko.properties`

+This covers text such as:

+- Login / Register
+- Connect / Disconnect
+- Submit / Cancel
+- Labels, menus, headings
+- Error messages
+- Score and feedback headings

+### 2) Dynamic Content Translation

+Dynamic content may be translated at runtime, including:

+- Question prompts
+- Answer choices
+- Assignment descriptions
+- Instructor-written feedback
+- Review hints or explanations

+Planned implementation:

+- Store the original content in a default language
+- Translate on the server side
+- Cache translated content to avoid repeated requests
+- Fall back to the source language if translation is unavailable

+### 3) LLM / Bedrock Usage (Optional)

+If time permits, we may add an optional AI layer for **smart translation or rewriting**, for example:

+- Translate and simplify an explanation
+- Make a translated explanation sound more natural
+- Preserve quiz formatting while rewriting awkward text

+This is optional and not required for the core internationalization feature.

 ---